Throwing Your Back Out: The Common Causes, Symptoms, and Treatment

 Four out of five adults will have back pain sooner or later, and many will attribute it to the old adage of "throwing out your back."

 No one seems to know how the phrase “throwing your back out” originated, but almost everyone knows what it means: You’ve injured your back and it really hurts.

-When you’ve “thrown your back out,” you’ll know it immediately.
+When you yell out “threw out my back!” you’ll know the pain immediately.
 There will be a sharp, severe pain, usually in your lower back, and it can be an on-the-floor, can’t-move, debilitating experience.
 You won’t care what “throwing your back out” means.
 You’ll just want pain relief—right now.

 It might not sound as threatening as other back conditions, but in the short term, a muscle strain can be more painful than all of them.
 The pain itself is there because of a muscle spasm reacting to overload or overuse.

 1. Strained (Pulled) Muscle

 Back strains—tears in tendons or ligaments—occur after sudden or awkward movements, when lifting or moving a heavy object, or absorbing an unexpected blow.
 They might also develop when a person repetitively uses (or overuses) a muscle not accustomed to that particular activity.